Scipio, Utah: History

 Scipio was settled in 1859.
-Early names included Round Valley and Craball, but it was eventually named for Scipio Africanus Kenner, a young lawyer who helped the pioneers to obtain legal title to the land.
+Early names included Round Valley and Graball, but it was eventually named for Scipio Africanus Kenner, a young lawyer who helped the pioneers to obtain legal title to the land.

 In 1861, George A. Smith organized a branch of The Church of Jesus Christ of Latter-day Saints in the town.
 A Fort Scipio also existed here at one time.

 There are several pioneer-style homes in the town.
 Several houses are found on the National Register of Historic Places.
 They include the Peter Quarnberg House, the Merien and Rosabelle Robins House, the Thuesen-Petersen House and the Pharo Village (a Fremont site) south of Scipio.
-Also on the Historic Register is the Town Hall built in 1935 which includes a museum for the family, D.U.P. and a Senior Citizens Center.
+Also on the Historic Register is the Scipio Town Hall built in 1935 which includes a museum for the family, D.U.P. and a Senior Citizens Center.
 The Scipio Town Hall was intended for use as a town hall and as a meeting place for all civic and political functions in the community.